Agios Nikolaos, Chalkidiki: Population

-Agios Nikolaos has 1,714 inhabitants (based on the core village of Agios Nikolaos).
-Including the settlements of Vourvourou, Salonikiou Beach, and Ormos Panagias, the population is 2,141 (2011 census).
+The community of Agios Nikolaos, which includes the settlements of Agios Nikolaos, Vourvourou, Salonikiou Beach, and Ormos Panagias, has 1,965 residents (2021 census).
 Almost all inhabitants are indigenous Greeks.
 After the rise of tourism, some non-Greeks have settled permanently in Agios Nikolaos, for example, Germans, Dutch, and Austrians.

 During the summer holiday period, the population may rise to 10,000.

 Economy

 Traditionally, inhabitants of Agios Nikolaos had two economic mainstays: agriculture and fishery.
 Agriculture was mostly devoted to olive trees (and olive oil production), wheat, and winery.
 Fishery was limited to the waters of the Singitic Gulf.

 Since the 1980s, tourism replaced fishery and agriculture as economic mainstay.
 Inhabitants have built own hotels, homes, and pensions or sold-off their agricultural land for real estate purposes.
 Concomitantly, living standards have risen significantly.

 History

 The ancient Greek city of Singos, which gave its name to the Singitic Gulf, was located within Agios Nikolaos' territory and dates back to 454 BCE.
 It was probably near the Vourvourou bay on Livari peninsula, where an ancient wall of large stones is still visible (Mega Teichos).
 Individual reports even mention remains of an ancient port at the very same location.
 No excavation was performed to confirm position and location of ancient Singos and significant remains of buildings are not evident.

 The village's history dates back to the 14th century when inhabitants moved inland from the sea because of repeated attacks by pirates.
 A likely position of a previous settlement can be found 2 km away on the coast at Pyrgos Beach, where remains of a watchtower presumably of Byzantine Greek origin can be found.

 Agios Nikolaos fell under Ottoman Turkish rule from the 15th century until liberation in the Balkan Wars of 1912.
 The town suffered further in the 1940s during World War Two and fighting in the Greek Civil War.

 After the 1950s, peaceful times returned and the Agios Nikolaos area saw a tourism boom from the 1980s onwards which increased prosperity in the region.
 Many villagers built summer homes in the coastal areas of Ormos Panagias and Vourvourou.